Anxiety meds for dogs

 2. Fear-related anxiety comes from everywhere

 While it may seem normal for tiny dogs to fear the big wide world, there are plenty of stimuli out there that can send the big dogs huddling for safety somewhere.
-Most recognized are the loud reports from fireworks or thunderstorms, but the loud rumbling from choppers with those heavy mufflers are enough to cause dogs to become nervous.
-I understand this is an affect purposely done to motorcycles to make their presence known to other drivers since they are commonly overlooked while on the road.
+Most recognized is loud reports from fireworks or thunderstorms, but the loud rumbling from choppers with those heavy mufflers are enough to cause dogs to become nervous.
+I understand this is an effect purposely done to motorcycles to make their presence known to other drivers since they are commonly overlooked while on the road.

 3. Age-related anxiety

 Just as you can see the effects of aging in your dog, your dog senses their own limits as they age.
 The hearing is not what it used to be, and the vision has dimmed a bit.
 Then, there is this pervasive cognitive dysfunction that tends to develop.
 Couple this with the pain from weak joints, it is no wonder there may be difficulty just trying to navigate familiar surroundings.

 Senior dogs do well to have an orthopedic bed to alleviate joint pain and help them sleep better.
 The benefit of a set of steps or a ramp makes it easier for your dog to get on the bed with you.
 There may be an increased issue with separation anxiety in older dogs and the destruction that can come from boredom or anxiety.
 There may also be accidents inside the home when a senior dog cannot easily get outside.

 There is far less chance of coupling behavior modification with meds to alleviate the stress that causes undesirable responses at old age.
 It can be far more humane to examine the options of calming pills for dogs to ease the stress of aging’s debilitating effects.
 It is helpful to understand the different types of behavior medications and how best to use them.

 Detecting the signs of an anxious dog